blark/a500plus-chipram-expansion/README.md

 ## Features

-Small (42mmx52mm), simple design using only a 40 pin (2x20) female 2.54mm connector the remaining pins are for RTC which is on-board the A500+.
+Small (42mmx52mm), simple design using only a 40 pin (2x20) female 2.54mm connector.
+The remaining pins are for the RTC which is on-board the A500+, so they are unecessary for RAM expansion.
+This makes it possible to use a 40 pin connector, which is cheaper and easier to find.

-40 pin connectors are cheap and plentiful.
-However, one WARNING: make sure you plug it in correctly see the install section below).
+WARNING: **make sure you plug it in correctly** see the [install section](https://github.com/blark/a500plus-chipram-expansion#install) below.

 ## Schematic